smartcontractkit/smart-contract-examples/ccip/token-transfer-using-arbitrary-messaging/README.md

 ### Deploy Contracts

 First, deploy the contracts to the specified networks.
-This script reads from the `addresses.json` file to get the necessary contract addresses.
+This script will:
+1. Deploy Bridge, Configuration, Token Pool, and Token contracts to all three networks
+2. Configure cross-chain relationships between the contracts
+3. Save all deployed contract addresses to `addresses.json` for use by the test scripts

 ```sh
 forge script script/Deploy.s.sol --broadcast --legacy --with-gas-price 100000000000
 ```

+**Note**: The `addresses.json` file in this repository contains pre-deployed contract addresses from a previous deployment.
+When you run the deployment script above, it will overwrite this file with your new contract addresses.

+### Test Cross-Chain Token Transfers

+After deployment, you can test different token transfer scenarios.
+Each test script reads the contract addresses from the `addresses.json` file created by the deployment.

 ### Burn and Mint from Fuji to Sepolia